"Change occurs when one becomes what he is, not when he tries to become what he is not.

 Therapy with me is about supporting you wherever you are in your life journey and supporting you to become aware of and honour your old familiar coat.

-It is about supporting you to develop curiosity and acceptance towards what and how this ‘coat’ may have been useful to you.
+It is about supporting you to develop curiosity and acceptance towards how this ‘coat’ may have been useful to you.
 It is about processing, little by little, elements of your experiences in a safe and supportive environment and making sense of them.
-It is about supporting you to develop deeper (visceral and embodied) connection with yourself and others, which will empower you to engage in new opportunities and equip you in bigger resilience in responding to life challenges.
+It is about supporting you to develop deeper (visceral and embodied) connection with yourself and others, which will empower you to engage in the present moment and with it new opportunities awaiting ahead.
+Therapy with me will support you to equip yourself in bigger resilience in responding to life challenges.

 Testimonials